hjeonE/linux-sfs/README.md

 This code was written and tested for Linux kernel 3.15 or before.

+## 2020-6-12 trying to update for support over linux kernel verison 5.0.0 or after ##

 # On-disk file system layout

 - Super Block